 3. Once you click Save, two-factor authentication is enabled for your account.

-1. Whenever you sign into your Kenna instance, you will be prompted to verify authentification using your preferred validation method (push, phone, etc.)
+1. Whenever you sign into your Cisco Vulnerability Management instance, you will be prompted to verify authentification using your preferred validation method (push, phone, etc.)

 How is 2Factor enabled, on the client-level or user level?